dgoppenheimer/md-sims-old/content/docs/_index.md

 ---

 {{% pageinfo %}}
 This site contains the tutorials and assignments I will use in my *Practical Molecular Dynamics* course.
-The code presented here is designed to run in [Jupyter notebooks](https://jupyter.org/) on [Google Colab](https://colab.research.google.com/).
+Most of the code presented here is designed to run in [Jupyter notebooks](https://jupyter.org/) on [Google Colab](https://colab.research.google.com/).
 The notebooks can be found in my [Molecular Dynamics GitHub repository](https://github.com/dgoppenheimer/Molecular-Dynamics).
 {{% /pageinfo %}}

 This section is where the user documentation for your project lives - all the information your users need to understand and successfully use your project.